 By far the largest landscape project we have tackled to date, the Anthracite Ranch—7,000 acres of cattle ranch and alpine forest in a spectacular high altitude valley—had been badly over-grazed and needed restoration.
 Starting with roads, bridges and other infrastructure, we then moved on to restoring three miles of river to gold medal trout habitat.
 In addition to numerous buildings that needed landscape settings, the main house gave us the opportunity to create a signature boulder work—a massive outdoor grotto at the end of the main living room.
 Forest rehabilitation, large tree transplants, swimming pool, tennis pavilion, campsite and a stone horse trough in the main courtyard are a few of the other features of this all-encompassing project.

-The ledgerock amphitheater surrounding an outdoor fireplace at the end of the living room feels pre-existing—but was completely created.
+The ledgerock amphitheater surrounding an outdoor fireplace at the end of the house feels pre-existing—but was completely created by Madderlake.